 Samuel Fresina is president of the New York State Professional Fire Fighters Association.
 He was elected in 2016, after his career as a full-time, professional fire fighter in the City of Albany.
 Previous to his current position, he served as the NYSPFFA's secretary-treasurer and executive vice president.
 Born and raised in Albany, NY, Sam graduated from the Christian Brothers Academy in 1985 to enlist in the U.S. Air Force, where he served as a crash/rescue and structural fire fighter.
 After four years of military service (two abroad) he received an honorable discharge to become a professional firefighter in Albany.
 During his two decades of service to Albany residents in firehouses around the city, Sam became actively involved in the union- first as a shop steward for Local 2007, then trustee on the union's executive board, before being elected president of the local in 1997, a position he retained for fourteen years.
-Additionally, Sam has served as a field services representative for the International Association of Fire Fighters (IAFF).
+Additionally, Sam has served as vice president of the Capital District affiliate of the AFL- CIO and, since 2004, has worked as a field services representative for the International Association of Fire Fighters (IAFF).
 He also currently serves on the advisory board for the New York State Common Retirement Fund.